 Nowadays we have cloud-based antivirus solutions which perform better than traditional antivirus software.
 The main reason behind this is – Cloud-based antivirus stores malware information on the cloud rather than on the user system.
 Traditional antivirus software is used to store malware information on the user system itself which can adversely affect the performance of the user’s system.

-Management Application like ‘Evernote’ is cloud-based application.
+Management Application like ‘Evernote’ is a cloud-based application.
 It helps to save, format, and share notes over the cloud.
 Evernote uses cloud computing’s storage service to store the data of the users.
 Because of being in the cloud storage, the data can be accessed at any time, from anywhere, and on any device.
 The security service of the cloud helps to keep the data secure.
 Also, there are no chances of data loss because of the redundant storage service that Evernote uses in Cloud Computing.

 Cloud computing can be defined as the delivery of various on-demand computing services like – servers, software, storage, databases, networking, analytics, and intelligence over the internet.
 Cloud providers literally provide everything as a service.
 Organizations have a lot of data and on expansion, there are a lot of things to be taken care of, like data centers, increasing demand for computing and networking devices, and the need for more storage capacity.
 Also here the demand plays a major role, sometimes it can increase at an unexpected rate, and sometimes it can decrease abruptly.
 For all of this, we can migrate the company’s infrastructure to the cloud.
 We can automate everything here.
-Like we can set some rules to scale up as per the demand and also to scale down.
+We can set some rules to scale up as per the demand and also to scale down.
 Cloud also provides data security solutions.
 On the basis of analytics services, we can make decisions for the organization.

 Nowadays cloud computing is being used in almost all industries.
 It has a wide application.
-Some of the cloud computing applications examples are Social Media applications, Entertainment applications, Meeting applications.
+Some of cloud computing applications examples are Social Media applications, Entertainment applications, and Meeting applications.
 The use of cloud computing in the medical field is doing wonders.

-Q. Where is cloud computing used?
+Q.1: Where is Cloud Computing used?

-A. Cloud Computing is used where we have to store a large amount of data and also to access it from anywhere in the world.
+Ans.
+Cloud Computing is used where we have to store a large amount of data and also access it from anywhere in the world.
 It is used to store, maintain, retrieve, and analyze data.
 Using the cloud as storage, at any time and place, you will have high availability, speed, scalability, and security for your environment.
 Cloud computing is also used as a test and development environment.
 It is also used for big data analytics.

-A. Following are some of the real-time applications of cloud computing:
+Ans.
+Following are some of the real-time applications of cloud computing: